You will find competing literature arguing

 creatine serum you should know:

-- Although it's a liquid creatine, your
+Although it's in a liquid form, your

-muscles does NOT instantaneously absorb it; however, your
+muscles does NOT instantaneously absorb it

-- Ignore any claims of instant absorption
+Ignore any claims of instant absorption

 - that's just not possible.
-Both creatine serum and powder
+It

-take time to absorb.
+takes time to absorb.

-- Ignore any claim that you don't have
+Ignore any claim that you don't have

 to load with liquid creatine or take it on off days -